Here’s Everything You Need to Know About Merida Airport (MID Airport)

 🚙 Ready to book your Merida car rental?

-I recommend, and personally use, Discover Cars.
-They search both international and local companies so you always get the best rates.
-I also always get their full coverage insurance — which is usually less than $10 USD per day.
+I recommend and use Discover Cars.
+They search both international and local companies so you always get the best rates, and also have FREE cancellation up to 48 hours before your reservation.

 Merida Airport Guide